The application for the 2025-2026 Museum Teacher Fellowship program is now closed.

 About the Program

 Established in 1996, the Museum Teacher Fellowship Program has developed a national corps of skilled educators to help lead the Museum’s efforts to ensure quality Holocaust education in secondary schools.
-Over 430 teachers have become a part of the corps, working to serve as conduits to the Museum for educators, institutions, professional organizations, and community groups in their regions and assisting the Museum in educational outreach and resource creation.
+Over 470 teachers have become a part of the corps, working to assist the Museum in educational outreach in their communities.

 Most years, the Museum selects up to 15 educators—who teach middle school through 12th grade—as new Museum Teacher Fellows.
 These educators must show evidence of knowledge of Holocaust history, successful teaching experience, and participation in community and professional organizations.

 Fellows participate in the Pines, Sarna, Statfeld Summer Institute for the Museum Teacher Fellowship Program held at the Museum in Washington, DC.
 This institute is designed to immerse Fellows in advanced historical and pedagogical issues.
 Following the institute, they organize and implement a professional development event for educators in their schools, communities, or professional organizations, highlighting Museum resources.
-In July of the following year, they attend a follow-up program at the Museum to continue their study of the Holocaust with Museum staff and noted speakers.
-Travel expenses are covered, and teachers receive an honorarium for their work during the fellowship year.
+In July of the following year, they attend a follow-up program at the Museum to continue their study of the Holocaust, report on their fellowship year outreach, and plan for more professional development presentations in their communities.
+Travel expenses are covered, and teachers receive an honorarium for the professional development workshop presented during the fellowship year.

 Application Requirements